-- A minimum of 45 semester hours, aside from any courses that are graded pass/fail, must be completed in residence at William Jewell, including at least 16 hours (with a grade of C- or better in each course) in any major and at least 9 hours (with a grade of C- or better in each course) in any minor, by any student who intends to earn a degree from the College. - The last 30 hours toward graduation must be done in residence (through William Jewell coursework), with the following exception: Any student who has completed all requirements for graduation except eight or fewer semester hours may seek permission from the Provost of the College to complete these hours in absentia.
-This must normally be done through an accredited four-year college or university.
-A properly completed Approval for Non-Jewell Coursework form must be submitted on which the student indicates that she/he is within 30 hours of graduation and explains why it is necessary for coursework to be taken away from Jewell.
-The form will be routed to the Provost for approval before it can be processed by the Office of the Registrar. - No more than four hours of physical education wellness/fitness/activity courses may be applied toward the 124 hours required for graduation. - Non-music majors may use a maximum of 8 hours of credit in ensembles toward graduation.
+- A minimum of 45 semester hours, aside from any courses that are graded pass/fail, must be completed in residence at William Jewell, including at least 16 hours (with a grade of C- or better in each course) in any major and at least 9 hours (with a grade of C- or better in each course) in any minor, by any student who intends to earn a degree from the College. - The last 30 hours toward graduation must be done in residence (through William Jewell coursework), with the following exception: Any student who has completed all requirements for graduation except eight or fewer semester hours may seek permission from the Academic VP of the College to complete these hours in absentia.
+This must normally be done through a properly accredited four-year college or university.
+A properly completed Approval for Non-Jewell Coursework form must be submitted on which students indicate that they are within 30 hours of graduation and explain why it is necessary for coursework to be taken away from Jewell.
+The form will be routed to the Academic VP for approval before it can be processed by the Office of the Registrar.